When To Go to Arizona

 Roads are in excellent condition (when paved), but not all are open to the general public and may only be travelled by those on guided tours.
 The same applies to hiking and horseback riding in certain tribal areas.
 For instance, with the exception of one short trail, you are required to have an authorized Navajo guide to explore the canyon floors of Canyon de Chelly National Monument, which is entirely within the boundaries of the Navajo Nation.

 Fortunately, there are a number of excellent adventure outfitters with experienced local guides and well-planned itineraries showcasing the reservation’s spectacular sites.

 Dineh Trails.
 Guided tours by experienced Navajo guides whose home just happens to be the iconic landscape American Southwest.
 435.419.0135

 Slot Canyons: Antelope Slot Canyon Tours by Chief Tsosie.
-Small group tours of Antelope and Cathedral canyons emphasizing the Native American experience. www. antelopeslotcanyon.com
+Small group tours of Antelope and Cathedral canyons that emphasize the Native American experience: www.antelopeslotcanyon.com

 What to See and Do in Arizona